Kandy: Leisure and entertainment

 Kandy City Centre is commercial and shopping complex open in 2005 at Dalada Veediya. and is the most modern commercial complex in Kandy.
 The complex is studded with ultra-modern features, also incorporating the traditional architecture of Kandy during the medieval period of Sri Lanka.
 The city centre is host to several leading banks, a fully equipped supermarket, modern restaurants, an entertainment zone including a 3-cinema complex, a well-designed state-of-the-art food court, Sri Lanka's leading bookshop, flora, and an Ayurveda site.
 There is a five-level car park outside managed separately by the Kandy Municipal Council and is the largest car park in Kandy.

+The city has a significant hospitality sector, with hotels, restaurants, cafés and lakefront venues contributing to tourism and evening leisure activity.

 Literature, film and television

 Much of the 1984 film Indiana Jones and the Temple of Doom was shot in Kandy.